Sustainability / GovernanceCorporate Governance

 The Company has an Executive Officer System in order to clearly delineate decision-making and supervisory functions from business execution functions and further energize corporate management through swift decision-making.

-The Company’s 21 Executive Officers (four of whom are also Directors) execute operations as heads of SBUs, sites, or corporate divisions or as presidents of Group companies.
+The Company’s 20 Executive Officers (five of whom are also Directors) execute operations as heads of SBUs, sites, or corporate divisions or as presidents of Group companies.

 In accordance with the Rules Concerning Circulars (rules relating to job functions) these Executive Officers are given a certain measure of decision-making authority that they exercise to make swift decisions after accurately assessing business opportunities.
 Certain committees have an Executive Officer nominated by the President and CEO to serve as Chairperson in overseeing efforts to develop driven, responsible managers that will achieve the aims of the medium-term strategy and long-term vision of the Company.